 - or apply looser quality rules in this code

-How to classify your functional areas
+How to classify your bounded contexts

 This activity goes after all the DDD Event Storming steps I presented in the previous posts.
 The design board should now look something like that:

 Here is how to do this in group during the workshop.